Koei Tecmo: Merger and reorganization

 In November, the companies announced their specific plan of action, to complete the merger on April 1, 2009, forming Tecmo Koei Holdings.
 Koei stock was to be exchanged for Tecmo Koei stock at a rate of 1:1, and Tecmo stock exchanged at .9:1, giving Koei shareholders, in total, a three-quarter stake in the new company.
 Though the combined profits in 2007 were 8.5 billion yen, they anticipated that the merged company would net over 16 billion yen in the fiscal year ending March 2012.
 Effissimo Capital Management Pte, Tecmo's second-largest shareholder at 17.6%, openly opposed the merger.
 On January 26, 2009, the shareholders for both Koei and Tecmo reached separate agreements in favor of the merger.
-Effissimo raised some dissent during the meeting, and implied they may seek to sell their shares.
+Effissimo raised some dissent during the meeting, and implied it may seek to sell its shares.
 Effissimo's director Takashi Kosaka stated "We have not had sufficient information from the company to make a judgment on the merger, such as the feasibility of their plan to raise shareholder value."
 On February 12, Kenji Matsubara liquidated KOEI France SAS.
 On February 13, Tecmo announced it had received a repurchase claim (a request for the company to buy stock back) from a major shareholder, 15.64% of the stock (3,890,700 shares) from a shareholder that stood in opposition to the firm's upcoming merger with Koei.
 While the requesting shareholder was not mentioned, Reuters stated that it was likely Effissimo.